MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

            Moonala is not trying to be like the rest of the webview browsers.
 Its not the next fox clone or mainstream browser re-skin.
 It is Moonala.
-It is trying to be different.
+Never angry, loving always.

            There is an entire *Custom Extensions & Plugins engine in development* meant to rival the big players while being easier to use and universally compatible.